VaniusK/llm-book-rewriter/README.md

 2. Run the `.exe` file.
 3. The program will start processing the found files one by one.
 You will see process logs in the console.
 4. Processed files will be saved in the folder specified by `processing.output_dir` (default `output_books`), with the suffix `_rewritten` (e.g., `my_book_rewritten.fb2`).
 5.  **Cache:** During processing, a `book_temp` folder is created, containing subfolders for each book with processed chunks (`chunkXXXXX.txt`).
-If the process is interrupted, on the next run, the program will read these files and continue from where it left off. **Optional**: Open in track changes mode in Word/Gemini Docs and review the suggested edits.
+If the process is interrupted, on the next run, the program will read these files and continue from where it left off. **Optional**: Open in track changes mode in Word/Google Docs and review the suggested edits.
 6.  **Reset Cache:** If you want to start processing a book anew (e.g., after changing the prompt or settings), delete the corresponding subfolder inside `book_temp` (e.g., `book_temp/my_book_name/`).

 ## 🔧 Troubleshooting

 *   **`RESOURCE_EXHAUSTED` (Error 429 in logs):** Too many concurrent requests to the API, or the daily free request limit is exhausted, or funds have run out on a paid plan.
 Decrease the `processing.workers_amount` in `config.yaml` or wait until the next day/top up your balance.
-*   **Blocking Messages from Gemini (Filter):** Gemini Gemini's safety filter was triggered.
+*   **Blocking Messages from Google (Filter):** Gemini's safety filter was triggered.
 See the "Important Notes" section.
 Try changing the prompt, using a different model, or provider (OpenRouter).
 *   **`ValidationFailedError`:** The LLM changed the number of `<` or `>` tags.
 Often happens if the `replace_tags_with_placeholder` heuristic is disabled for FB2/DOCX, or if the LLM added/deleted a placeholder symbol when the heuristic is enabled.
 Sometimes occurs transiently; the model usually succeeds on the second attempt.
 Ensure the heuristic is enabled for FB2/DOCX and the prompt contains clear instructions to preserve tags/placeholders.
 *   **Slow Processing:** Increase `processing.workers_amount` (carefully!) or `processing.chunk_size`.
 Use faster models (Flash instead of Pro).